NGUAlexZhang/HisLang/README.md

 ![HisLang](/assets/hislogo.png)
-# HarLang - A code language for his.
+# HisLang - A code language for his.

 Programming is not a female privilege, boys can also program well.